 * An understanding of the holistic nature of health, integrating body, mind, spirit and emotion

-* An understanding of human beings their inherent dignity, diverse cultures, and ethnicity
+* An understanding of human beings and their inherent dignity, diverse cultures, gender identity and ethnicity

 * A respect for the role of compassion and communication in health and healing